 Assign whatever positive numbers to the edges of $T^{*}$.
 Then choose an edge $E_1$ of the root vertex that is not part of $T^{*}$ and then assign numbers to the edges as in the previous case.
 Obtain from $T(S)$ the pants decomposition as in section $2$ and make the twists to each cuff such that the resulting Riemann surface $R$ is complete and of the first kind.
 See Figs. \ref{treegenus} and \ref{fulltreegenus}.

-The exhaustion of the $R$ will be given by: $R_1$ which is going to be the subsurface with all the genus of $S$ and possibly the finite isolated points of $Ends(S)$.
+The exhaustion of the $R$ will be given by: $R_1$ is the subsurface with all the genus of $S$ and possibly the finite isolated points of $Ends(S)$.
 The geodesic boundary of $R_1$ is the cuff chosen corresponding to $E_1$.
-The subsurface $R_2$ is $R_1$ union the periferic pair or pair of pants that $E_1$ bounds.
+The subsurface $R_2$ is $R_1$ union the pair of pants of type $1$ or pair of pants of type $0$ that $E_1$ bounds.
 The subsurface $R_3$ is the union of $R_2$ and the perifec pair or pair of pants the geodesic boundaries of $R_2$ bounds.
 We proceed by induction.